KateEllen/Animal-Quiz/README.md

 ### Existing Features

 #### Name Collection
-Collecting the user's name gives them a sense of inclusion when it shows on the next scrren.
+- Collecting the user's name gives them a sense of inclusion when it shows on the next scrren.
 If a user doesn't want to add their name, it will default to Player 1.
 ![Name collection](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/name-collection.png)

 #### Rules Modal
-The rules modal tells users about the quiz and lets them know that they could play a few rounds without getting the same questions.
+- The rules modal tells users about the quiz and lets them know that they could play a few rounds without getting the same questions.
 ![How To](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/how-to-button.png)
 ![Modal](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/how-to-modal.png)

 #### Colour changing background depending on answer
-In order to give the user a sense if an answer is right or wrong, the background of the questions container changes to green for correct and red for incorrect.
+- In order to give the user a sense if an answer is right or wrong, the background of the questions container changes to green for correct and red for incorrect.
 ![Right Answer background](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/right-answer.png)
 ![Wrong Answer background](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/wrong-answer.png)

 #### Score tracker
-Allows users to see how many questions they got correct vs incorrect during the quiz
+- Allows users to see how many questions they got correct vs incorrect during the quiz
 ![Score Tracker](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/score-tracker.png)

 #### Restart Button
-Allows user to start another quiz session.
+- Allows user to start another quiz session.
 This button only shows up when the user has submitted an answer to the 5th question.
 ![Restart Button](https://github.com/KateEllen/Animal-Quiz/blob/main/assets/images/documentation/restart-button.png)
-#### 404 Page
-If the user messes up the URL within the domain of the game, they get a friendly screen tied to the animal quiz and a button to get back to the main page.

 ### Features left to impliment.

+- I would like to add a fun 404 page.
+Due to tinme restirctions I sadly could not create this.

 ## Testing